TimHanewich/PYPER/readme.md

 The project is fully open source under the [**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International** license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The source code that runs on an onboard Raspberry Pi is available [here](./src/) and the 3D-printed parts (.stl files) can be found [on Thingiverse here](https://www.thingiverse.com/thing:6352166).

 Some more information about PYPER:
-- Weigth: 125g?
+- Weight: ?
 - Top speed (@ 5V): ?
 - Dimensions: 173x213x76 mm (WxLxH)
 - Total Cost to build (estimate): $28.66
-- Final drive gear ratio:
+- Final drive gear ratio: ?

 ## Why I built PYPER
 I built PYPER to demonstrate the essential components required to build a *basic* RC car: a steering mechanism and a mid-mounted motor delivering power to the rear wheels through a multi-gear drivetrain.
 While many other models you can find online are very impressive, they tend to be overly complex and advanced, posing challenges for beginners to mechanical engineering to understand.